thehecksteam/hecks/BACKLOG.md

 # Lean Coffee
 1. Should be able to vote more than once for the same topic
-1. Promote Participants to an aggregate
 1. Delete Timer Service
-1. Delete Timebox Service